beeware/toga/docs/reference/api/hardware/camera.rst

 Notes
 -----

-* Any iOS app using the Camera API *must* declare the
+* Apps that use a camera must be configured to provide permission to the camera device.
+  The permissions required are platform specific:

+  * iOS: ``NSCameraUsageDescription`` must be defined in the app's ``Info.plist`` file.
+  * macOS: The ``com.apple.security.device.camera`` entitlement must be enabled.

 * The iOS simulator implements the iOS Camera APIs, but is not able to take photographs.
-  To test your app's Camera usage, you need to use a physical iOS device.
+  To test your app's Camera usage, you must use a physical iOS device.

 Reference
 ---------

 .. autoclass:: toga.hardware.camera.Camera

+.. autoclass:: toga.hardware.camera.Device